-Hiring Julie to provide a vocational assessment can also benefit the spouse by helping him or her achieve career satisfaction and professional growth.
+Hiring Julie to provide a vocational evaluation can also benefit the spouse by helping him or her achieve career satisfaction and professional growth.
 Julie’s strengths include helping individuals improve their vocational outreach and focus, which can be especially helpful during these difficult periods.

 Q: How does the vocational expert assessment process work?